-David is a Strategic Advisor and Design Researcher based in Seattle, WA.
+David is a Design Researcher and Strategic Advisor based in Seattle, WA.

-Since 2015, he has worked with the City of Seattle's Office of Economic Development as their Startup Advocate.
+He worked with the City of Seattle's Office of Economic Development as their Startup Advocate from 2015 to 2019.
 In 2016, his participation in Harvard Business School's Young American Leaders Program, as well as the White House Summit on Building the Tech Workforce of Tomorrow, inspired his participation in other projects on cross-sector collaboration and the future of work.

 In 2018, David graduated from the University of Washington with a Master of Science in Human Centered Design and Engineering.
 That same year, he also participated in the German Marshall Fund's Young Transatlantic Innovation Leaders Initiative, along with thirty other mentors from across the country.
 His current interests include circular economy product and service design, shared mobility through decentralized technology, and platform cooperativism.